How to Insulate a Crawl Space

-Stapling fiberglass batts between joists to the underside of your home's floor presents several problems.
-While this method does work in the very short term, moisture eventually builds in the crawl space and grows on this highly porous surface.
-Moisture-laden fiberglass becomes heavier and begins to sag and fall.
+Stapling fiberglass batts between joists to the underside of your home's floor may help in the very short term.
+But moisture eventually builds in the crawl space and grows on this highly porous surface.
+Moisture-laden fiberglass will sag and fall.
 Adding fiberglass batts to open floor joists is an outdated method that is not just ineffective but regressive, as well.